python/cpython/Doc/library/curses.rst

    Backend function used by :func:`resizeterm`, performing most of the work;
    when resizing the windows, :func:`resize_term` blank-fills the areas that are extended.
 The calling application should fill in these areas with appropriate data.
-The :func:`resize_term` function attempts to resize all windows.
+The :func:`!resize_term` function attempts to resize all windows.
 However, due to the calling convention of pads, it is not possible to resize these without additional interaction with the application.